mozilla-extensions/regrets-reporter/extension/docs/DEV.md

 ## Validating the generated JSON schema

 1. Update the corresponding schema files in a local `mozilla-pipeline-schemas` repo.
+(Export shared data to get valid example payloads).

 2. Run: